Cleveland Cavaliers' Blueprint to Upsetting Warriors in 2018 NBA Finals

 New Additions Playing High-Efficiency Minutes

-When times have gotten tight this postseason, head coach Tyronn Lue has always gone back to those players he knows and trusts, even if their ceiling is lower than some of their younger, less experienced teammates.
+In tight situations this postseason, head coach Tyronn Lue has gone back to the players he knows and trusts, even if their ceiling is lower than some of their younger, less experienced teammates.

-It's why he's stuck with JR Smith as his starting shooting guard despite his measly average of 8.5 points on 35.6 percent shooting this postseason.
+It's why JR Smith remains Cleveland's starting shooting guard despite his measly average of 8.5 points on 35.6 percent shooting this postseason.
 It's why Tristan Thompson has been plugged back into the starting five and why Jeff Green continues to play heavy minutes round after round.

-During this time, we've seen midseason acquisitions like Rodney Hood bumped from the rotation, Larry Nance Jr.'s minutes dictated by Thompson's minutes and Jordan Clarkson's court time decrease every series.
+During this time, we've seen midseason acquisitions like Rodney Hood bumped from the rotation, Larry Nance Jr.'s playing time dictated by Thompson's minutes and Jordan Clarkson's court time decrease every series.
 For the most part, there's been good reason.
-Hood and Clarkson have been awful in their limited time and have done nothing to convince Lue they should be getting minutes over veterans.
+Hood and Clarkson have been awful in their limited minutes and have done nothing to convince Lue they should be playing over veterans.

-Still, Lue can't expect a core of Green, Thompson and Smith to take down the Warriors, no matter how good James and Love may play.
+Still, Lue can't expect a core of Green, Thompson and Smith to take down the Warriors, no matter how well James and Love play.
 This is where the new additions step in.

-This doesn't mean Hood needs to start, play 30 minutes and score 25 points for Cleveland to win.
-It means if Lue gives him a chance, he needs to knock down open shots and give him more than the 4.9 points per game and 15.8 percent three-point shooting this postseason.
+That doesn't mean Hood needs to start, play 30 minutes and score 25 points for Cleveland to win.
+It means if Lue gives him a chance, he needs to knock down open shots and give him more than the 4.9 points per game and 15.8 percent three-point shooting he's averaging this postseason.
 Hood did drop 26 against Golden State on Dec.
 27 as a member of the Utah Jazz, for what it's worth.

-Clarkson has been a black hole offensively, and convincing him to pass the ball to another player on the court so they may try to attempt to make a shot (a concept known as an assist) should be wired into his brain.
+Clarkson has been a black hole offensively, and convincing him to pass the ball to another player so they can take a shot (a concept known as an assist) should be wired into his brain.

 Nance brings a defensive motor and plays hard all the time.
-Unfortunately, his minutes could be severely reduced if the Cavs start Green and Love in the post, meaning Thompson would eat up the backup center time.
+However, his minutes could be severely reduced if the Cavs start Green and Love in the post, as Thompson would eat up the backup center time.
 Lue has to find a way to get Nance and his 20.0 postseason PER on the court.

 Slow the Game Down as Much as Possible

-There are many reasons for Cleveland to slow down and muddy up this series.
+There are many reasons for Cleveland to slow the pace down and muddy up this series.

-First and foremost is the preservation of James, who's already played 100 out of 100 games since October and leads all postseason players with 743 total minutes.
+Primarily, they need to preserve James, who has played 100 games since October and leads all postseason players with 743 total minutes.
 That's nearly the same total as he played during last year's playoff run (744), NBA Finals included.

 A running match with Golden State isn't going to work in Cleveland's favor, not with James (age 33), JR Smith (32), George Hill (32), Jeff Green (31), and Kyle Korver (37) getting big minutes.